 Over the years, the mechanism responsible for confinement has been extensively studied on the lattice.
-In this context, compelling evidence has been accumulated in favor of center vortices, detected by center-projection methods, and monopoles, detected by Abelian projection.
+In this context, compelling evidence has accumulated in favor of center vortices, detected by center-projection methods, and monopoles, detected by Abelian projection.
 The vast majority of these studies have been carried out independently, focusing either on center vortices or on monopoles.
-The success of both scenarios, despite the observables not always being the same, has been proposed to arise from a strong correlation between the two degrees of freedom.
-Indeed, lattice studies in $SU(2)$ have shown that Abelian-projected monopoles sit on center vortices, forming non-oriented center vortices or chains.
-Similar studies in $SU(3)$ found a correlation, though not as strong as in $SU(2)$.
+The success of both scenarios, despite the observables not always being the same, has been attributed to a strong correlation between these two degrees of freedom.
+Indeed, lattice studies in $SU(2)$ have shown that Abelian-projected monopoles sit on center vortices, forming nonoriented center vortices or chains.
+Similar studies in $SU(3)$ found a correlation, although not as strong as in $SU(2)$.

 On the theoretical side, a confinement mechanism based on a mixed ensemble was proposed, supported by an effective description of center-vortex worldsurfaces and monopole worldlines in 4D, as well as by a wave functional for Abelian-projected configurations.
 The ensemble is defined in terms of the simplest elementary center vortices and monopoles.
 In particular, the primary objects are center-charge $k=1$ vortices with a natural degeneracy: they are characterized by $N$ physically equivalent elementary Cartan fluxes, giving rise to a corresponding diversity of equivalent monopole charges.
 More precisely, elementary vortices carry the magnetic weights $\beta_i$, $i=1,\dots,N$, of the defining representation.
-This equivalence does not imply that the model can be formulated in terms of a single elementary Cartan flux, since correlations among vortices, between vortex surfaces and monopole lines, and the fusion of monopole lines, involve different $\beta_i$.
+This equivalence does not imply that the model can be formulated in terms of a single elementary Cartan flux, since correlations among vortices, between vortex worldsurfaces and monopole worldlines, and the fusion of monopole lines involve different $\beta_i$.
 As Weyl transformations permute these weights, it is impossible to align the corresponding fluxes along a single Cartan direction.
 The importance of Cartan-basis degrees of freedom was also observed in a recent lattice study extending condensed-matter ideas for gauge fixing \cite{Cucchieri:2025reg}, which showed that Cartan-projected group elements act as the non-Abelian analogue of plane waves.
+3mm